-- 1 stalk lemongrass (minced, or 3 to 4 tbsp. frozen prepared lemongrass; available at Asian stores)
+- 1 stalk lemongrass (minced, or 3 to 4 tablespoons frozen prepared lemongrass; available at Asian stores)

 - 1 to 3 green chilies (sliced, Thai green chilies or jalapenos work well too)

-- 1 shallot (sliced, or 4 tbsp. minced purple onion)
+- 1 shallot (sliced, or 4 tablespoons minced purple onion)

 - 4 to 5 cloves garlic